micmas/Neurorich-font/README.md

-# NeuroRich Regular
+# Neurorich Regular

-**NeuroRich Regular** is a modified version of the open-source [Aldrich](https://fonts.google.com/specimen/Aldrich) typeface originally designed by Matt McInerney.
+**Neurorich Regular** is a modified version of the open-source [Aldrich](https://fonts.google.com/specimen/Aldrich) typeface originally designed by Matt McInerney.

 This version has been adapted and renamed by Michèle Masson-Trottier in 2025 to reflect specific visual refinements and customization needs for the Neurodesk logo.
 It adheres to the requirements of the SIL Open Font License (OFL).